Constraints on the rotating self-dual black hole with quasi-periodic oscillations: Summary and Outlook

 The sparsity of available observational data is the major limiting factor in constraining gravitational theories with QPOs.
-In the future, we can take advantage of the multi-wavelength synergy of more advanced telescopes such as the planned Large Synoptic Survey Telescope (LSST) \cite{LSST:2008ijt}, Square Kilometre Array (SKA) \cite{2009IEEEP..97.1482D} and the BINGO (Baryon Acoustic Oscillations from Integrated Neutral Gas Observations) radio telescope \cite{Wuensche:2021dcx}, to guide X-ray telescope, i.e., Insight-HXMT(Hard X-ray Modulation Telescope) \cite{Lu:2019rru}, to find more targeted observation sources, and obtain more samples and more accurate measurements.
-Furthermore, we are also expected to study the outburst process of black hole X-ray binaries, radio jets' evolution, and the relation between QPOs and fast radio bursts \cite{Li:2022jxj}, through SKA’s large field-of-view and superior sensitivity and angular resolution in the low-frequency band.
+In the future, we can take advantage of the multi-wavelength synergy of more advanced telescopes such as the planned Large Synoptic Survey Telescope (LSST) \cite{LSST:2008ijt}, Square Kilometre Array (SKA) \cite{2009IEEEP..97.1482D}, and BINGO (Baryon Acoustic Oscillations from Integrated Neutral Gas Observations) radio telescope \cite{Wuensche:2021dcx}.
+Their results have the potential to guide X-ray telescopes, i.e., Insight-HXMT(Hard X-ray Modulation Telescope) \cite{Lu:2019rru} and the next generation X-ray time-domain Telescope Einstein Probe \cite{2018SSPMA..48c9502Y}, to find more targeted observation sources and to take more accurate measurements.
+Furthermore, since X-ray binaries are also the origin of high-energy jets that are highly collimated \cite{Li:2022jxj}, fundamental frequencies of the X-ray QPOs and the relativistic precession of jets may be associated.
+Accurate measurements of jets' physical properties with SKA's superior sensitivity and angular resolution can therefore provide strong synergy for future QPOs observations.